osic/stackalytics/README.md

 (TBD) This utility takes the output of sa_contribution.py and generates useful subtotals.
-Not uploaded yet -- in the meantime, just generate subtotals in a spreadsheet with the CSV output from sa_contribution.py.
+Not uploaded yet -- in the meantime, just generate subtotals in a spreadsheet with the CSV output from sa_contribution.py (you'll need to use Excel's VLOOKUP formula and the OSIC Roster spreadsheet to link the launchpad ids here with their Projects, Company, etc.